 This is exactly what this spread will be – a huge to do list.
-I find that these help me the most when I have a heavy month or feeling a bit disorganized.
+I find that these help me the most when I have a heavy month or feel a bit disorganized.

-Moving into a new country is hard, especially when you already were so settled like we were after 10 years in China.
+Moving into a new country is hard, especially when you already were so settled like I was after 10 years in China.
 That’s why I created this page!

 These were the only big monthly spreads I added this time.
 Now let’s move into weeklies, of which I have two.

-This week is my time to get myself together, so you can see it in my weekly setup – I have a special place to write goals for each day and I left a lot of space for notes.
+This week is my time to get myself together so that you can see it in my weekly setup – I have a special place to write goals for each day, and I left a lot of space for notes.